 Yoker Housing Association Limited (the Association) is a non-profit making community based Housing Association operating in the Yoker District in the West of Glasgow.
 The Association was established in 1979 with the main aim of eradicating 'below tolerable standard' housing through its programme of comprehensive tenement rehabilitation.
 Since 1979, the Association has met its aim through the promotion of Housing Action Areas for Improvement, acquiring and improving properties for its own stock and acting as an agent for Glasgow City Council in co-ordinating the refurbishment of owner-occupied properties.
 In recent years, the Association has added to its stock through the provision of new build accommodation at Drysdale Street and Blawarthill Street.
-The Association owns 648 properties with an annual turnover of approximately 8% of the stock.
+The provision of new build accommodation has been further added to with the development of fifteen Passive House standard properties on the site of the former Blawarthill Hospital.
+The Association owns 670 properties with an annual turnover of approximately 8% of the stock.

 The Association is registered with The Scottish Housing Regulator, who is responsible for the regulation of Registered Social Landlords (RSLs) in Scotland.
-All associations are required to meet specified performance standards and comply with guidance laid down by the Government.
+All associations are required to meet specified performance standards and comply with guidance laid down by the Scottish Government.
 The Association is required to meet the outcomes and standards published within The Scottish Social Housing Charter and adhere to current legislation in relation to all activities, including the allocation of houses.

 The Association will monitor and analyse the effectiveness of the policy.
-The letting policy will be subject to review every three years to ensure that the Association is meeting the requirements of those in housing need and that it is adhering to current legislation.
+The Letting Policy will be subject to review every three years to ensure that the Association is meeting the requirements of those in housing need and that it is adhering to current legislation.